trust-mfn-berlin/animals-as-objects/vault/material.nsb-database.md

 <figcaption>

-_This video illustrates the NSB database and its use in the Museum für Naturkunde Berlin._
+_This video illustrates the NSB database and its use in the Museum für Naturkunde Berlin.
+(Video: Filippo Bertoni, Copyright Museum für Naturkunde Berlin)_

 </figcaption>